fusion-energy/neutronics-workshop/README.md

 Please allow 20 minutes for this task.

-Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/14).
+Expected outputs from this task are also in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/14).

 OpenMC can provide both 2D and 3D visualizations of the Constructive Solid Geometry ([CSG](https://en.wikipedia.org/wiki/Constructive_solid_geometry)).
 There are two methods of producing 2D slice views of the geometry.

-The first example 2D slice plot can be opened and produced by running ...
+The first example 2D slice plot can be opened and produced using the following commands

 ```coder 1_example_geometry_viewer_2d_fortran_version.py```

 ```python3 1_example_geometry_viewer_2d_fortran_version.py```

-from inside the task_2 folder.
+inside the task_2 folder.

-Views of the simple model from different planes (xy, xz, zy) should appear.
+Views of the simple model from different planes (xy, xz, zy) should appear, AS SHOWN BELOW.

-AS SHOWN BELOW

 <img src="tasks/task_2/images/xy_sphere.png" height="210"> <img src="tasks/task_2/images/xz_sphere.png" height="210"> <img src="tasks/task_2/images/yz_sphere.png" height="210">
+*LEFT: XY PLANE, MIDDLE: XZ PLANE, RIGHT: YZ PLANE.*

+GEOMETRY IS A SIMPLE SPHERICAL SHELL CENTRED AT THE ORIGIN, HENCE, WHY THE VIEW OF THE GEOMETRY IN EACH PLANE LOOKS IDENTICAL.

 The second method of producing 2D slice plots works better for large models.